paugier/mercurial-book/en/preface.rst

 We have a web page for this book, where we list errata, examples, and any additional information.
 You can access this page at http://www.oreilly.com/catalog/errataunconfirmed.csp?isbn=9780596801311.

-Don’t forget to update the <url> attribute, too.
 To comment or ask technical questions about this book, send email to bookquestions@oreilly.com.
 For more information about our books, conferences, Resource Centers, and the O’Reilly Network, see our web site at http://www.oreilly.com.